bradut/SlingBox-Channel-Changer-Server/README.md

 -
   - (Keep using your remote) Include an element contaning "`Status:%s`" string, which will trigger Slinger Server to replace it with its status.<br />
-  This element will help SlingBox-TVGuide to know immediately when the slingbox has stopped streaming, otherwise will have to wait for 100 seconds of server inactivity.
+  This element will help SlingBox - TV Guide to know immediately when the slingbox has stopped streaming, otherwise will have to wait for 100 seconds of server inactivity.

 ```html
   <div id="slingStatus" style="color: Transparent; font-size: 1px">